-If we really think about it, it comes down to one reason: because trail running and mountain running are the most simple, easy ways to move through the mountains.
+If we really think about it, it comes down to one reason: Because trail running and Ultra running are the most simple, easy ways to move trough any type of terrain,

 Somehow it’s in our bones–our ancestors had to hunt for their food, and were basically designed to run long distances.
 Not necessarily to run fast, but to run for hours and move consistently through the mountains, valleys, ad meadows.
 A 50k race (31 miles) is a great challenge, and is the perfect place to start your ultra-running journey.
 It’s a big accomplishment, but it’s also attainable.